On3Maker03/IOTech-Smarthome-Webapp/README.md

 ﻿# IOTech-Smarthome-Webapp

-Welcome to MyWebApp!
+Welcome to our Dashboard Application!
 This web application is designed to display a dynamic dashboard using Node.js with Express.js for the server-side, Chart.js for creating interactive charts, and WebSockets for real-time data updates.
 This readme will provide you with the necessary information to get started with the application, understand its features, and make any required configurations.

 ---------------------------------------------------------------------------------------------------------------------------------
 Before you start, make sure you have the following prerequisites installed on your system:

-Node.js - MyWebApp is built on Node.js, so you will need to have Node.js installed. npm - Node Package Manager comes with Node.js.
+Node.js - the App is built on Node.js, so you will need to have Node.js installed. npm - Node Package Manager comes with Node.js.
 Ensure you have the latest version.
 A modern web browser - We recommend using the latest versions of Chrome, Firefox, or Edge for the best experience.

 ---------------------------------------------------------------------------------------------------------------------------------
 Installation

-Follow these steps to get MyWebApp up and running:
+Follow these steps to get our App up and running:

 Clone the repository to your local machine using Git: